Give Local Event

-How do you work with the arts or Parker Arts: CASC supports arts programs in Parker including Inspire Creative and Music on Mainstreet.
+How do you work with the arts or Parker Arts: CASC supports arts programs in Parker including the monthly art walk, living history presentations and several community events.
 They are excited to continue to discover additional ways to support programs in our community.

 Cherry Creek Valley Rotary Club of Parker

 The Cherry Creek Valley Rotary Club of Parker was chartered in June 2006.
 They are a local community group whose membership and goals are unique to their club and are based on supporting the local community of Parker Colorado and supporting the tenets of Rotary.

 Current Needs: Donations and/or sponsorship toward the fundraising and community events they host.
 The events are the Officer of the Year Luncheon which is recognition of police, firefighters and other first responders in Parker and Douglas County, Parker Brewfest, Trick-or-Treat on Mainstreet and the Achievement Luncheon.